JeeWeetje/iot-workshop/Azure.md

 ### Receiving UWP app faults in the Azure Function

 1. start the UWP app and press the `Break down` button.
-The UWP app simulates now a machine which has a certain fault status eg. '99'.
+The UWP app simulates now a machine which has a certain fault status eg. '99'. *Note: the interface will show the title in red when the 'machine' is broken*

     ![alt tag](img/azure-function-test-app-broken.png)

 2. Press the `Send cycles updates` button to send the new telemetry.
-Press the button multiple times within the same time frame of one minute to match the query in Stream Analytics.
+Press the button _multiple times_ within the same time frame of one minute to match the query in Stream Analytics.

     ![alt tag](img/azure-function-test-app-broken-telemetry.png)